jamii/jamii.github.com/_drafts/relational-ui.markdown

 end
 ```

-The current implementation expects one huge template for the entire app but it should be trivial to implement template fragments as a pass before query generation.
-Then we could eg break the example from the previous section into two components:
+The current implementation expects one huge template for the entire app but it should be trivial to allow composable components eg we could break the example from the previous section into two components:

 ``` julia
 @template main()